valayDave/valayDave.github.io/_posts/2021-05-01-masters-degree-new-learn.md

 </tr>
 </table>

 Software companies around the world have projects which are never perfect.
 Many projects may not be best documented.
 Many projects have information about aspects stuck in minds of developers.
-So many projects may have version control that is not well done.
-The amount of complexity of a real world S/W project is super high and the only asset that can help tackle these problems are human developers who have the ability to understand and reason over the functioning of source code (The performance of those tasks may vary based on the developer).
-Even if projects are documented, really large projects have isolation of responsibility and scope for departments running a product/project.
+So many projects may have version control that is not well done. **The amount of complexity of a real world S/W project is super high and the only asset that can help tackle these problems are human developers who have the ability to understand and reason over the functioning of source code** (The performance of those tasks may vary based on the developer).
+Even if projects are documented, really large projects have isolation of responsibility/scope for departments running the project.
 Many times when sizes of projects grow the disconnect between teams may lead to issues in functioning, availability or security vulnerabilities.

 The main point to highlight is that bigger the systems we build, we also need to maintain them and change them.
 We currently use a lot of special purpose tools and test cases to make our systems work and reason about their functioning.
 One of the key abilities that helps us do this well enough, is about ability to predict the causality of events when we read/write code and *observe* software systems.
-Simplistic example: *Debugging is the art of causal reasoning in practice*.
+More elegantly stated, **Debugging is the art of causal reasoning in practice**.
 To TRULY ever reach a GPT, we need it to possess intrinsic capabilities which allow it to infer some degree of causality of events from the information it generates (code/system patches etc.) !.

+### Human Vs AI CTF : The Utlimate Turing Test
-OpenAI's GPT-3, for however impressive it seems, it is just a fancy interpolator in the space of linguistic patterns.
+OpenAI's GPT-3, for however impressive it seems, is just a fancy interpolator in the space of linguistic patterns.
 To truly test the validity of useful *General Purpose Technology*, an AI vs Human [CTF](https://dev.to/atan/what-is-ctf-and-how-to-get-started-3f04) would help make huge leaps.
 One of the best things about CTF's is that they require creativity, deep understanding of software and sound on the fly strategic decision-making capabilities.
 [Few years ago DARPA had a grad challenge which included a human designed AI vs AI CTF which the professors from my grad school won.](http://www.phrack.org/papers/cyber_grand_shellphish.html)[^asusec].

 The grand challenge was quite impressive, but we can take it up a notch.
 An AI winning a human vs AI CTF would be the next ImageNet moment[^imgnetmom] in the field of causal reasoning for software systems.
-When Open AI beat humans at Dota-2, it was a very great leap to show how extremely stochastic and partially observable multi-agent problems can also have some *good enough solution* with neural networks in principle.
+When OpenAI beat humans at Dota-2, it was a very great leap to show how extremely stochastic and partially observable multi-agent problems can also have some *good enough solution* with neural networks in principle.
 If we want a truly exponential leap, we need AI's beating humans in CTF's.
+What this means that one team deploy's their AI solution and the human teams play against this AI counterpart in the CTF.
+The team representing the AI don't get to change it during the game and AI has to discover the rules of the game during the game.

-The other thing is that the CTF's also need to evolve to ensure hard-enough problems to pit humans vs AI and so that the AI solutions developed are not P-hacked!
+The other thing is that the CTF's also need to evolve to ensure hard-enough problems and so that the AI solutions developed are not P-hacked[^arorapaper]!

 Discovering ideas on how make such a competition would require a lot of time and thought.
 A PhD would be the most perfect time to invest in bringing to life such a competition.
 # Conclusions
 All the ideas listed here are few broad directions of research and schools of thought which excite me if I ever do a PhD.
 AI has become such a hype over the past 5-7 years and so many people are writing papers these days.
 We don't know when we will reach a truly general purpose machine but the problems we need to solve only need to be *solved once*.
 The other aspect is that there are very few avenues aside academia where such deep problems can be given any time to think and discuss.
-I also think that many questions/thoughts addressed here require more than just 5/7 years one spends in a PhD but hey, If we ever want such big ideas like GPT we should aspire to find the right questions or schools of thought that help us get there!
+I also think that many questions/thoughts addressed here require more than just 5/7 years one spends in a PhD but hey, If we ever want such big ideas like **GPT** we should aspire to find the right questions or schools of thought that help us get there!

 ## Post Script
-If you enjoyed reading about ideas on this blog and want to discuss more, don't be shy in reaching out!
-I would love discussing more about what I have written :)
+If you enjoyed reading about ideas on this blog and want to discuss more or correct me, then don't be shy to reach out!
+I would love discussing more or correcting my understanding on such topics :)

 # Foot Notes